9rnt/poro/README.md

       --tag-key KEY       Specify the tag key that you want to check if it exists in public resources --tag-value VALUE   Specify the tag value that you want to check if it exists in public resources

-Poro prints the scanning results at the end of it's execution in a json file if no export option is not specified.
+Poro prints the scanning results at the end of it's execution in a json file if export option is not specified.